34 Most Common SoapUI Interview Questions and Answers

 Ans.
 Simple Object access protocol that uses XML to interact with web applications.
 It uses XML based content to communicate between two client machines across any network

 Generally, all the SOAP-based web services are written by using XML language which uses standard message format that is accepted across the universe.
-In this format, it is easy to read, identify the errors, avoids interoperability problems etc.
+In this format, it is easy to read, identify the errors, avoid interoperability problems etc.

 Here’s the sample SOAP message format.